Luksuz/Luksuz/README.md

 - 👋 Hi, I’m @Luksuz
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning and polishing LLM's and Deep learning.
+- 🌱 I’m currently studying AI agents in depth
-- 💞️ I am currently the education lead at AI center Lipik
+- 💞️ I am currently the founder of MindX
 - 📫 How to reach me?
 Simply email me at lukamindjek@gmail.com

 <!---